-One of the great joys of starting a new health plan like The Plant Paradox is discovering unique, new-to-you foods to try — and share.
+One of the great joys of starting a new health plan is discovering unique, new-to-you foods to try — and share.
 And if you’ve ever been browsing the produce section of your local market and noticed an odd thing that looks like a tiny caveman’s club, you’ve likely spotted yuca.

 What is Yuca?

 First off, how do you pronounce yuca?
 It’s almost as easy as it is tasty… “YOO-ka.”
 That’s not to be confused with the southeastern United States native yucca plant (pronounced “YUHK-a”).